-- 15. Penalties paid by shareholders for a gas utility's failure to meet minimum design standards are not recoverable expenses in future Commission proceedings. - 16.
-The Commission should adopt the following definition of gas reliability: Gas reliability is a measure of the gas system's capacity and ability to deliver uninterrupted service.
+15. Penalties paid by shareholders for a gas utility's failure to meet minimum design standards are not recoverable expenses in current or future Commission proceedings or advice letters.

+16. The Commission should adopt the following definition of gas reliability: Gas reliability is a measure of the gas system's capacity and ability to deliver uninterrupted service.
 It consists of adequate physical and operational capacity to transport gas in amounts sufficient to meet customer demand.